-In the following guide, we’ll take you through everything you need to know about anodizing aluminum, looking at the what, how and why of aluminum anodization.
+In the following guide, we’ll take you through everything you need to know about anodizing aluminum, looking at the what, how to anodize aluminum, and the reasons for aluminum anodization.

 How does anodizing aluminum work?

 Almost any aluminum part can be anodized, whether it has been CNC machined or made using sheet metal fabrication.
 The process, which may seem complex due to the various electrochemical reactions taking place, is actually quite simple and cost effective, making anodization a popular choice across many industries.
-Here’s how it works.
+Here’s how to anodize aluminum:

 Type I anodizing uses chromic acid to create a thin coating on the surface of metal parts (up to 0.0001 inches).
 Though Type I is the thinnest anodizing coating, it still results in parts with increased corrosion resistance.
 However, Type I also results in the least color absorption when dyed.